 Notation

-Composers use different notations.
-Always check the index of a piece to make sure what a composer means with the notation.
+Various notations are used to indicate tongue stop/ram.
+Always check the appendix of a piece to be sure what a composer means by the notation.

-Because the sound is a seventh lower (on flutes with C-foot) some composers use a double notation system.
+Because the sound is a seventh lower (except for the piccolo), some composers use a double notation system:

 Those two combined look like this: